From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Experimental Evaluation

 For each of the aforementioned evaluated models, we adopt its model weights pretrained on ImageNet and then finetune them on \dataset for evaluation.
 We train these models via SGD~\cite{sutskever2013on} with a learning rate of $0.05$ and a weight decay of $0.0001$.
 We adopt batch size differently across different models, as a larger model corresponds to a smaller batch and we set the batch size as large as possible within the device memory capacity.
 Specifically, the batch size is $512$ in EfficientNetV2, $1024$ in DenseNet169 and ConvNeXt, $2048$ in ResNet50 and MobileNetV2, respectively.

-For validating the effectiveness of \model, we integrate the evaluated models as the Encoder Module of \model, start with the same model parameters pretrained on ImageNet and then finetune on \dataset with the other essential modules.
+For validating the effectiveness of \model, we integrate the evaluated models as the Encoder Module of \model, start with the same model parameters pretrained on ImageNet and then finetune on \dataset with the other essential modules shown in Figure~\ref{fig:model}.
 SGD is used as the optimizer with the learning rate set to $0.1$ and the epoch number set to $200$.
-As \model utilizes two views for each sample, its batch size needs to be halved accordingly.
+As \model utilizes two views for each sample, its batch size needs to be halved accordingly, \ind{i.e., $256$ for EfficientNetV2, $512$ for DenseNet169 and ConvNeXt, $1024$ for ResNet50 and MobileNetV2.}

 \textbf{Experimental Environment.} We conduct the experiments in a server with Intel(R) Xeon(R) Gold 6248R $\times$ 2, 3.0GHz, 24 cores per chip.
 The server has 768GB memory, and 8 NVIDIA V100 with 300GB/s NVLINK.
 We implement the models with PyTorch 1.12.1.